-The recent legalization of marijuana for human medicinal treatments has increased marijuana (pot) exposure and toxicity in dogs.
-In fact, according to the Pet Poison Helpline, there has been approximately a 450% increase in veterinary visits and calls to animal poison hotlines from marijuana exposure and toxicity.
+The legalization of marijuana for human medicinal treatment has increased exposure and toxicity in dogs.
+In fact, according to the Pet Poison Helpline, there has been a 448% increase in veterinary visits and calls to animal poison hotlines from marijuana exposure and toxicity.

 THC is present in the leaves and flowering tops of the cannabis plant.
 Hashish, another THC containing product, is the resin extracted from the plant.
-The second most commonly recognized cannabinoid is cannabidiol, commonly referred to as “CBD”.
-The difference between the THC and CBD is that THC causes psychotropic effects (affect mentation) while CBD is felt to have limited toxicity and is not psychotropic.
+The second most commonly recognized cannabinoid is cannabidiol, commonly referred to as “CBD.”
+The difference between THC and CBD is that THC causes psychotropic effects (affect mentation), while CBD is felt to have limited toxicity and is not psychotropic.

 How Does Marijuana Affect Dogs?

-Dogs are usually exposed to marijuana by ingestion of the cigarettes, dried leaves, or baked products containing marijuana.
-There are also reports of second hand smoke causing intoxication.
-Sometimes, owners may intentionally give marijuana to their pets to “see what happens.”
+Some dogs will literally eat anything and can be exposed to marijuana by ingestion of cigarettes, dried leaves, or baked products containing marijuana.
+There are also reports of dogs eating human feces containing marijuana and second-hand smoke causing intoxication.
+Sometimes, owners intentionally give marijuana to their pets to “see what happens.”

 When inhaled or ingested, the THC enters the body and binds with neuroreceptors in the brain including norepinephrine, serotonin dopamine, and/or acetylcholine.
 This binding alters normal neurotransmitter function.